-The present invention has been developed in response to the present state of the art, and in particular, in response to the problems and needs in the art that have not yet been fully 15 solved by currently available dental implants.
-Accordingly, the present invention has been developed to provide a method of damping forces on dental prostheses, the steps of the method comprising: aligning an arcuate full bar with two or more implants recessed into bone in a patient's mouth, the Natural teeth are connected to the jawbone by means of 20 full bar defining a plurality of apertures for receiving axial bores, the full bar comprising a plurality of downwardlyprotruding transmucosal shanks for inserting in corresponding cavities defined by two or more implants sunk into a patient's mandible; overlaying a generally convex, arcuate damping compression membrane of flexible material on a top surface of the full bar, the arcuate damping membrane having an upper convex membrane surface, a lower concave membrane surface, and a plurality of membrane apertures, the damping membrane positioning above the full bar and below a half-bar and detachably affixed thereto; and affixing to one of the implants and the full bar an arcuate half-bar having a convex upper half-bar surface and a concave lower half-bar surface defining a plurality of cap apertures, the half-bar positioning on the upper membrane surface of the damping membrane, wherein the arcuate half-bar is detachably affixed to the full bar; wherein the damping membrane is adapted to damp lateral, longitudinal, and axial compressive and tensile forces applied to prostheses and the half-bar by enabling rotation of the prostheses around the convex upper surface of the full bar.
+The present invention has been developed in response to the present state of the art, and in particular, in response to the problems and needs in the art that have not yet been fully solved by currently available dental implants.
+Accordingly, the present invention has been developed to provide a force-damping dental bridge assembly, the assembly com-25 prising: an arcuate full bar adapted to precisely align with two or more implants recessed into bone in a patient's mouth, the full bar defining a plurality of apertures for receiving axial bores, the full bar comprising: a plurality of downwardly-protruding transmucosal shanks for inserting in corresponding cavities defined by two or more implants sunk into a patient's mandible; a generally convex, arcuate damping compression membrane of flexible material, the arcuate damping membrane having an upper convex membrane surface, a lower concave membrane surface, and a plurality of membrane apertures, the damping membrane positioning above the full bar and below a half-bar and detachably affixed thereto; and an arcuate half-bar having a convex upper half-bar surface and a concave lower half-bar 40 surface defining a plurality of cap apertures, the half-bar positioning on the upper membrane surface of the damping membrane, wherein the arcuate half-bar is detachably affixed to the full bar; whereby the damping membrane damps compressive and tensile forces applied to prostheses and the half-bar.

+The assembly may further comprise: a plurality of protuberances extending from the upper half-bar surface for engaging prostheses; and a plurality of fasteners detachably affixing the damping membrane to half-bar.

+In various embodiments, the full bar and half-bar are fabricated from titanium.

-The method may further comprise detachably affixing the damping membrane to half-bar using a plurality of fasteners.
-The method, in some embodiments, further comprises milling the full bar and shanks as a single monolithically-milled integrated piece.
+The full bar and shanks may comprise a single monolithically-milled integrated piece.
+The damping membrane may be fabricated from one of medical grade silicone and polymeric materials.

-The method, in some embodiments, further comprises fabricating the damping membrane from one of medical grade silicone and polymeric materials.
-The method may further comprise detachably affixing the half bar to the implants with one or more axial bores comprising a socket head comprises a hex driver.
+Each shank may be conical and the terminus of each shank end is tapered.
+Each axial bore may comprise a socket head comprises a hex driver.

-In various embodiments, the method further comprises detachably affixing to the implants to the half-bar using a snap-fit relationship.
-The half-bar may affix to the full bar using two or more Morse taper friction fits.
+The assembly may detachably affix to the implants in a snap-fit relationship.
+The half-bar may detachable affixes to the full bar in a snap-fit relationship.